 Ethereum Classic or ETC (ETC/USDT – Trade it here) is a decentralized blockchain platform that lets anyone build and use decentralized applications that run on blockchain technology.

-To gain a deeper understanding of Ethereum Classic, it is important to learn a bit about the history of Ethereum blockchain, as Ethereum Classic is the continuation of the original Ethereum technology stack.
-That is to say, Ethereum and Ethereum Classic were once the same blockchain.
+To gain a deeper understanding of Ethereum Classic, it is important to learn a bit about the history of the Ethereum blockchain, as Ethereum Classic is the continuation of the original Ethereum technology stack.
+That is to say, Ethereum and Ethereum Classic were once the same blockchains.
 In 2016, a hacker exploited a bug in the Ethereum network, resulting in a huge fund loss.
-Though 70% of the loss were recovered, as a response, the Ethereum network hard forked into two blockchains: Ethereum and Ethereum Classic.
+Thankfully, 70% of the loss was recovered.
+As a response, the Ethereum network hard forked into two blockchains: Ethereum and Ethereum Classic.

 On a technical level, one of the biggest differentiators between Ethereum Classic and its sibling Ethereum is ETC’s commitment to remain on Proof of Work.
-This article will be mainly focused on Ethereum Classic.
 To learn more about Ethereum (ETH), click here to read “What is Ethereum” on MEXC Blog.
 Basic information for their token is available on the MEXC Digital asset introduction page.

 ETC Core Features and Ecosystem

-Ethereum Classic strategically maintains maximal compatibility with upstream Ethereum’s EVM, which means contracts deployed to ETH can also be deployed to ETC, and Ethereum Classic inherits many valuable innovations born through research on Ethereum.
-However, Ethereum Classic aims for a Sovereign Grade level of decentralization, meaning that no worldly organization can capture it, and is committed to remaining on Proof of Work instead of Proof of Stake.
+Ethereum Classic strategically maintains maximal compatibility with upstream Ethereum’s EVM.
+This means that contracts deployed to ETH can also be deployed to ETC. Furthermore, Ethereum Classic inherits many valuable innovations born through research on Ethereum.
+Additionally, Ethereum Classic aims for a Sovereign Grade level of decentralization.
+This ensures that no worldly organization can capture it, remaining on Proof of Work instead of Proof of Stake.

-Further, Ethereum Classic does not have a central organization that is continually liquidating their premine, which pushes the price down at the expense of holders.
+Further, Ethereum Classic does not have a central organization that is continually liquidating its premise, which pushes the price down at the expense of holders.
 Moreover, as with Bitcoin, ETC has a known future supply rather than one that can be inflated away at the whim of an opaque organizing committee, which redistributes value away from holders.

-The core features and benefits of the token that powers the Ethereum Classic economy and ecosystem, i.e., ETC, includes:
+The core features and benefits of the token that powers the Ethereum Classic economy and ecosystem, i.e., ETC, include:

 Since ETC isn’t tied to any banks or governments, it’s easily transferable across countries and between users on a global scale.
 This gives ETC an advantage over paper money and precious metals, which aren’t as easily transferable across long distances.